About University Websites

 Technical owner - Information Technology and Digital Services

-University of Adelaide Information and Digital Services (ITDS) is responsible for the ongoing technical maintenance, security, support, and development of the web CMS platform (WCMS), working closely with the Web and Digital team in Marketing and Recruitment.
+University of Adelaide Information and Digital Services (ITDS) is responsible for the ongoing technical maintenance, security, support, and development of the web CMS platform (WCMS), working closely with the Web Operations team in Marketing and Recruitment.
 ITDS is also responsible for a range of internally facing web applications (including internal student facing whole student life cycle from application to graduation, internal staff facing and research compliance applications).
 ITDS is responsible for security, reliability and hosting of web sites and web applications.